Last updated: 02/04/2009

 We do double tow, although I have to admit it makes me nervous.
 I am much more relaxed when towing just the trailer.
 If building an HDT from scratch, I would seriously consider piggybacking a vehicle.
 You can configure an HDT to carry just about anything, but if you are just looking for a runabout then a Smart car cross loaded is ideal.

 The main legal issue involved with towing doubles is the combined length of the three pieces.
 Most states allowing double towing have length restrictions on the total length.
 Some have length restrictions on individual pieces.
 You need to check the referenced links for particular state restrictions.
 But in general, length restrictions are rarely enforced, and you can probably tow through most states without any issue as long as they permit towing doubles.
-Especially if you stick to interstates.
+Especially if you stick to interstates and the national network.
 We have only heard of one person being cited for over length.
 If you are stopped, you are usually told to separate the car, so you should be prepared to do so.
 Check the Blue Ox site at http://www.towingworld.com for general towing info, products, and towing laws.
-A summary table of towing laws (related to size) is available at http://www.wecamp2.com/size.html.
-Towing laws are also available in some of the Road Atlas'.
-I'm not advocating towing overlength or towing doubles through states that do not permit it.
+Towing laws are also available in some of the Road Atlas', and Woodall's has a good summary as well.
+I'm not advocating towing over length or towing doubles through states that do not permit it.
 You have to make your own decisions about those issues.
 The fact that enforcement is sporadic does not mean that it is legal to exceed length laws, or state towing laws restricting towing doubles.

-With an HDT and reasonable size 5th wheel you are most likely going to be overlength in the majority of states.
+With an HDT and reasonable size 5th wheel you are most likely going to be over length in the majority of states.
 Our short wheelbase (182”) truck with our 38’ 5th wheel is almost 60’ when combined.
 Adding a car and tow hitch easily pushes that to an additional 15’, depending on the vehicle.
 In our case we are 74' 10".
 Most states have lengths restricted to 70’ to 75’, putting our combination over in many situations.
 Some argue that if your “home” state allows the length that you are towing then all the states you pass through need to honor that under state reciprocity.
 That is not true.
 Each state can enforce its own length restrictions, as well as double towing laws.
 You can try that argument alongside the road, but I doubt you will get far.
 Be prepared to unhook.
+Again, there is NO reciprocity between states on towing doubles, or on length laws!

 There are many people – probably thousands – who have double towed all across the country for years without a problem.
 From a technology perspective, double towing with an HDT is safe if your equipment is properly set up.
 You need to educate yourself on the state towing laws, and watch out for those states that strictly enforce double towing laws.